langchain-tech/RAG-Raptor-demo/README.md

-# Interact with your complex PDF that includes images, tables, and graphs.
+# Interact with your complex PDF that includes images, tables, and graphs using Raptor RAG.

 ## Table of Contents